SimonHarte/SpartanGrid/README.md

 ### Grid Setup

 There are two ways to set up a grid with Spartan, within the basic usage we only explain the simpler one.
-If you need more flexibility, to set up viewport dependent grids etc. go to the [advanced usage](#flexible-setup-mixins) section.
+If you need more flexibility, to set up viewport dependent grids etc. go to the [advanced usage](#responsiveness-and-customization) section.

-The basic grid setup requires you to call just one mixin, pass in a configuration and an optional prefix (read more about [prefixing](#prefixing)).
+The basic grid setup requires you to call just one mixin, pass in a configuration and an optional prefix (read more about custom classes in the [documentation](https://github.com/SimonHarte/SpartanGrid/blob/master/Documentation.md#custom-classes)).

 ```less
 @grid-config: [grid-type], [grid-width], [gutter-width], [grid-type], [grid-columns];